-Researchers have been studying the area of genes and ADHD (also known as ADD) for the past 30 years.
+Yes, ADHD is hereditary.
+Researchers have been studying the area of genes and ADHD for the past 30 years.
 Nearly 2,000 studies have been done, with more underway.
-Psychologists, psychiatrists and geneticists have worked together to understand what causes ADHD.
+Psychologists, psychiatrists, and geneticists have worked together to understand what causes ADHD.

 We know from the research that kids with ADHD are highly likely to have a parent and other blood relatives who also have ADHD.

-Genetic research can help parents understand the cause of their child’s ADHD.
-It can also help create better treatments.
+Genetic research can help people understand the cause of ADHD.
+It can also lead to better treatments.
 Experts believe it’s possible that some differences in how people respond to ADHD medication could be genetic.
-If that’s the case, the more we know about the genes, the more we can individualize treatment.
+If that’s the case, the more we know about the genes, the more we can tailor a person’s treatment.

-It’s important for parents to understand that having a genetic risk doesn’t automatically mean kids will have ADHD.
-Many kids whose parent has ADHD do not develop ADHD themselves, and kids can have ADHD without having any family risk.
+If you’re a parent with ADHD, it doesn’t automatically mean that your child has ADHD, too.
+Many kids who have a parent with ADHD don’t develop ADHD themselves.
+And kids can have ADHD without having any family risk.
 Other non-genetic factors can be involved.

-Knowing that ADHD is genetic can be helpful to many parents and kids.
-But it can also be hard when parents feel guilty for passing along “ADHD genes.”
-It may help to remember we don’t control what genes we are born with or what genes we pass on.
-With or without a family connection, what matters most for your child is having your love and support.
+Knowing that ADHD is genetic can be helpful in many ways.
+But it can also lead to difficult feelings.
+For instance, some parents feel guilty for passing along “ADHD genes.”
+Keep in mind that we can’t control what genes we’re born with or what genes we pass on.
+With or without a family connection, what matters most is that kids and adults with ADHD get the support they need.